mwat56/sessions/README.md

 * `GetString(aKey string) (string, bool)` returns a `String` result;
 * `GetTime(aKey string) (time.Time, bool)` returns a `Time` result.

-The respective second `bool` return value signals whether the data associated with the respective `aKey` is indeed of the requested type.
+The respective second (`bool`) return value signals whether the data associated with the respective `aKey` is indeed of the requested type.
 If this is not the case that second return value will be `false` and the first return value will be the zero value of the respective type.

 ## Internals

 The package loads the sessions data (if any) whenever a page is requested and it stores the session data when the page handling is finished (i.e. after the page request was served).
-This is done automatically and you don't have to worry about loading/storing (read/write) of the session data.
+This is done automatically and you don't have to worry about loading/storing (read/write) the session data.

 ### Session name

 The session ID (`SID`) is handled automatically as well.
-Each ID is valid only for a single request by the remote user and changes for each request.
+Each ID is valid only for _a single request_ by the remote user and changes for each request.
 The `SID` name can be changed by calling

 	sessions.SetSIDname(aSID string)